robertoalonsotrillo/_Demiurge_/README.md

 ## SOUND GENERATION (melGAN + unaGAN)

 The chart below explains the GAN-based sound generation process.
+Please bear in mind that for ideal results the melGAN and unGAN audio databases should be the same.
+Cross-feeding between different databases generates unpredictable results.Please record the wandb run ids for the final sound generation process.

 ![melgan/unagan workflow](https://github.com/robertoalonsotrillo/descriptor-transformer/blob/main/_static/img/Demiurge.png)